Written by Sulochana Uthirapathi · Last updated January 2026

 What factors does ICA consider when evaluating a Singapore PR application?

-ICA evaluates PR applications holistically, looking at employment stability, income consistency, tax compliance, family background, and community integration.
-The overall strength of your profile matters more than any single factor.
+ICA evaluates PR applications holistically.
+Factors include employment stability, income consistency, tax compliance, family background, and community integration.
+The overall strength and balance of your profile matters more than any single factor.

 Is there a minimum salary required for PR approval?

-No, ICA does not set a fixed salary threshold.
-Instead, it reviews whether you have steady employment, regular income, and a stable tax history that reflects ongoing economic contribution to Singapore.
+No. ICA does not prescribe a fixed salary threshold.
+Instead, it assesses whether you have steady employment, regular income, and a stable tax history that reflects ongoing economic contribution to Singapore.

 Does ICA check my tax or employment records?

 Yes.
-ICA cross-verifies the income and employment details declared in your application with data from the Inland Revenue Authority of Singapore (IRAS) and the Ministry of Manpower (MOM) to ensure accuracy and compliance.
+ICA cross-verifies the income and employment details declared in your application with official records from the Inland Revenue Authority of Singapore (IRAS) and the Ministry of Manpower (MOM).

 Can frequent job changes affect my PR chances?

 Yes.
-While occasional job changes are normal, frequent short-term roles may suggest instability.
-ICA generally prefers applicants with a consistent employment record and progressive career growth in Singapore.
+While occasional job changes are normal, frequent short-term roles may signal instability.
+ICA generally prefers applicants with a consistent employment record and clear career progression in Singapore.

 Can self-employed individuals or business owners apply for Singapore PR?

 Yes.
-Self-employed applicants or business owners can apply if they can show ACRA registration, stable income, and at least three years of financial statements demonstrating their contribution to Singapore’s economy.
+Self-employed applicants and business owners may apply if they can demonstrate ACRA registration, stable income, and several years of financial records showing contribution to Singapore’s economy.

 Does volunteering or community involvement help my PR application?